-Described as "ferociously talented" (The Oregonian), Grammy-Award winning flutist Molly Alicia Barth specializes in the music of today.
+Described as "ferociously talented" (The Oregonian) and "an exemplary performer" (Steve Smith, the Log Journal), Grammy-Award winning flutist Molly Alicia Barth specializes in the music of today.
 In demand as a soloist, Molly has recently performed in Australia, Korea, and Mexico and has played solo recitals and led clinics at esteemed institutions including the Indiana University Jacobs School of Music, Oberlin Conservatory, Cincinnati Conservatory, San Francisco Conservatory and Northwestern University Bienen School of Music.

 Before assuming her teaching position at the University of Oregon, Molly taught at Willamette University and held residencies at the University of Chicago and at the University of Richmond.
 She is a graduate of the Oberlin College- Conservatory of Music, Cincinnati Conservatory of Music, and Northwestern University School of Music.
 Molly’s principal teachers include Michel Debost, Kathleen Chastain, Randolph Bowman, Bradley Garner, and Walfrid Kujala.
-In 2013, Molly received an Individual Artist Fellowship from the Oregon Arts Commission.
-In addition to frequent solo and master class appearances worldwide, Molly’s adjudication experience includes work with the National Endowment for the Arts, Australian Flute Festival, National Flute Association (USA), Idaho State Solo Competition, Seattle Flute Society Horsfall Competition, Oregon State Solo and Ensemble Competition, Connie Fritz Memorial Competition (Salem, OR), Chicago Youth Symphony Orchestra, and Alpert Award in the Arts (Los Angeles).
-She has commissioned many new solo and chamber works, and has appeared on television and radio shows nationwide.
+In addition to frequent solo and master class appearances worldwide, Molly’s adjudication experience includes work with the National Endowment for the Arts, Australian Flute Festival, National Flute Association (USA), and the Alpert Award in the Arts (Los Angeles).
+She has commissioned scores of solo and chamber works, and has appeared on television and radio shows nationwide.
 Molly plays a Burkart flute and piccolo, and a 1953 Haynes alto flute.